William Butler Yeats (1865-1939)

 Pocock, Stephanie J. "Artistic Liminality: Yeats's Cathleen ni Houlihan and Purgatory."
 New Hibernia Review 12, (3 Autumn 2008) pp 99-117 [substantial extract, muse].

 "The Life and Works of William Butler Yeats."
+An online exhibition, a bit frustrating to maneuver, which makes available an extensive collection of documents related to Yeats.
 The National Library of Ireland.
-An online exhibition which makes available an extensive collection of Yeats documents, and other holdings on Irish literature, history, and culture.

 Yeats Society Sligo.
 Includes a selection of Yeats's poetry and commentary.